ropensci/roweb3/content/blog/2021-03-01-r-universe-buildsystem/index.md

 But unlike CRAN or similar systems, R-universe does not store the package repository as pre-generated static files.
 All R-universe repositories and indices are generated on demand from packages in the database for a given universe.

 The benefit of using a database is that it makes the system dynamic: we can interface with the repository data in other ways, serve hybrid/virtual package repositories, analyze the dependency network, etc.
-For example, the server exposes summary data about the universe from several `/stats/` APIs:
+For example, the server exposes summary data about every universe from several `/stats/` APIs:

   - [`/stats/maintainers`](https://ropensci.r-universe.dev/stats/maintainers): all unique package maintainers
   - [`/stats/descriptions`](https://ropensci.r-universe.dev/stats/descriptions): description fields for all packages